roman-milk/roman-milk.github.io/a-weird-one.md

+===

- ****** A Weird One Ch.
-17 ****** byJust_Plain_Bob© "It will be okay.
+"It will be okay.
 As far as the parental unit is concerned I spent the weekend with Sandy Winkler.
 If daddy asks we ran into each other at the arcade around noon and I asked you for a ride home, but you are right about one thing" and then she said "Pull over."

  I did and she slid across the seat to me and gave me a passionate kiss.